willarin/yii2-emcms/README.md

-Emcms Module
+Emcms CMS Module
 ============

-Emcms Module is a simple client-side CMS module for Yii2.
+Emcms is a simple client-side CMS module for Yii2.

 ## Installation